yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

 - The node that has received the provisional write fails (Handled by YugabyteDB)
 - The node that is about to receive the provisional write fails (Handled by YugabyteDB)
-- The transaction coordinator fails (Retry by client)
+- The transaction manager fails (Retry by client)

 <ul class="nav nav-tabs-alt nav-tabs-yb">
   <li>